Wonder was incorporated in 1999 by a small group of

 volunteers led by Artistic and Executive Director

-known for a series of spectacular escapes in the 1980s,
+known for a series of spectacular escapes culminating in a history making

 believes in bringing hope, inspiration and wonder to those in

 the greatest need of them – to inspire isolated and